 Dreaming, after all, is a form of planning.”

 You’re never too old to follow your dreams or to create new ones.
 Whatever you want to do, do it.
 Whoever you want to be, be it.
 Age is a number, not a state of mind.
 We are discovering more and more remarkable older adults.
 There will not be enough time to catalogue them all but we will keep going and finding people and tactics that will help Older Adults live a better life.

 With advancements in modern medical technology, the rise of healthy living at every age, and a new lease on life for independent seniors, we have more time than ever to connect with our elders.
 We all have goals, aspirations, family and expectations, and we are constantly on the lookout for stories to inspire and drive us.
 Life doesn’t end at 65, 70 or even 100 for that matter.
 For some, over 60 is only the beginning.

 Are you 65 or older and have an amazing story to tell?
 We want to hear from you.
-We want to hear stories about seniors that break the mould, like our 83-year old competitive bodybuilder and Guiness Book of World Record holder.
+We want to hear stories about seniors that break the mold, like our 83-year old competitive bodybuilder and Guinness Book of World Record holder.
 Or our oldest athlete in the 2012 London Olympic Games, now eyeing the 2020 Tokyo Olympic Games as an Equestrian.
 Or Gloria Steinem, woman of vision, political activist, and journalist, still thriving at nearly 85.